 -e

-specifies circuit evaluator mode.
-If the -e option is not specified, the peer runs in the garbler mode.
+specified, the peer runs in the garbler mode.-i

 -i